-Surfing the web on a public WiFi can be dangerous business, opening your iPhone up to spying eyes.
-To avoid that, you could use a VPN (Virtual Private Network) to encrypt your internet usage and stay private and anonymous online.
+Surfing the web on a public Wi-Fi can be dangerous business, opening your iPhone up to spying eyes.
+To avoid that, you should use a Virtual Private Network, otherwise known as a VPN, to encrypt your internet usage and stay private and anonymous online.

 There's no doubt that using a VPN can sound like a bit of a daunting and confusing thing to do with lots of technical jargon, but actually they tend to be really easy to install and start using, with no previous knowledge or technical expertise required.

 If you're concerned and want more advice about using a VPN, read our VPN buying advice here.
 You might also want to check out our round-up of the best VPN deals and, if you're new to the world of VPNs, we have a separate article that explains how to use a VPN on an iPhone too.

 Best iPhone VPN apps

 Our pick of the best VPN for iPhone is NordVPN.
 There are more than 5,100 servers available across 60 countries, and encryption levels are among the highest available in a VPN.

 Based in Panama, NordVPN is outside of the jurisdiction of the '14-eyes' (a group of countries that have agreed to collect, analyse and share information, much of which involves internet activity).